rundeck/docs/docs/manual/12-webhooks.md

 If you try to specify a user that has never logged in to Rundeck before you will receive a validation error saying that the user cannot be found.
 Once you log in with the specified user one time you can specify the user in the webhook form.

+Alternatively, you can create a user api token for the user you are trying to specify, and the validation error will not be triggered.
 :::

 #### Updating a webhook